joycequoos/Analise_de_Dados/Instalacoes/README.md

 ![Instalando Anaconda 5](Instalando_Anaconda_5.GIF)

-### 6. Aguardar a conclusão
+### 6. Wait for it to finish

-O processo de instalação pode demorar alguns minutos.
+The installation process may take a few minutes.

 ![Instalando Anaconda 6](Instalando_Anaconda_6.GIF)

-## Verificando a Instalação
+## Verifying the Installation

-### 1. Verificar pelo Anaconda Prompt
+### 1. Check via Anaconda Prompt

-Após finalizar a instalação, selecione **Iniciar** no computador e digite "Prompt".
-Deve aparecer o **Anaconda Prompt** na lista de aplicativos.
+After the installation is complete, click **Start** on your computer and type "Prompt."
+The **Anaconda Prompt** should appear in the app list.

 ![Prompt Anaconda](Prompt_Anaconda.GIF)

-### 2. Verificar pelo Jupyter
+### 2. Check via Jupyter

-Outra forma de verificação é digitar "Jupyter" no menu Iniciar — o aplicativo **Jupyter Notebook** deve aparecer na lista.
+Another way to verify is by typing "Jupyter" in the Start menu — the **Jupyter Notebook** app should appear in the list.

 ![Jupyter Aplicativo](Jupyter_Aplicativo.GIF)

-## Executando o Jupyter Notebook
+## Running Jupyter Notebook

-### 1. Abrir o Jupyter Notebook
+### 1. Open Jupyter Notebook

-Selecione o **Jupyter Notebook** duas vezes na lista de aplicativos para executá-lo.
+Double-click **Jupyter Notebook** in the app list to launch it.

 ![Executar Jupyter Notebook](Executar_Jupyter_Notebook.GIF)

-### 2. Jupyter aberto no navegador
+### 2. Jupyter opens in the browser

-O Jupyter Notebook será aberto automaticamente no seu navegador padrão, pronto para uso.
+Jupyter Notebook will open automatically in your default browser, ready to use.

 ![Jupyter Aberto no Navegador](Jupyter_Aberto_Navegador.GIF)